 How Filters are Tested: Specific contaminants are added to water, and once it's gone through the filter, the water is tested to determine how much of each impurity is left.
 NSF International is a trusted organization that sets certain standards for judging the results.
 When you see "NSF Standard 42," it means that the filter passes for "aesthetic effects," like removing chlorine, which makes water taste and smell better.
 If you're more focused on the health effects of filtration, look for a product that passes "NSF Standard 53," which evaluates a list of dangerous impurities, like lead and giardia.
 If a filter is "NSF Standard 401-certified," it has been shown to remove trace amounts of prescription drugs and pesticides.
 Curious how your current water filter stacks up?
 Search for it on the NSF website.

-You’ll want to keep this beauty out on the dinner table.
+You'll want to keep this beauty out on the dinner table.
 Released about one year ago, this plastic pitcher with a white oak handle is an update on Soma's handleless glass carafe, making it easier to pour and pass around the table.
 Luckily, the same plant-based filters—made from coconut shells that are heat-treated to create a highly absorbent carbon—work for both the pitcher and the carafe models.
-Tests are still being done on the specific contaminants it filters out, but it has been tested to NSF 42 standards for reducing chlorine, making the water taste incredibly crisp.
+It's certified for NSF standards 53 and 42, making the water taste incredibly crisp.
 We use one here in the New York office, and put it to the test every day.
 The verdict?
-Account executive Grace McCaffrey says, “It makes me feel like I’m at a spa.”
+Account executive Grace McCaffrey says, "It makes me feel like I'm at a spa."
 Thank you, streamlined design and clean-tasting sips.

 This classic starter pitcher is simple to use and makes water taste noticeably better than straight from the tap.
 As anyone who's had one knows, the only hassle is refilling it, which if you are passionate about hydration or have a big family, can mean multiple times per day.
 The good news: Brita has improved their filters so they no longer need to be pre-soaked before installation, making replacing the filter even easier.
 The filters use a combination of coconut-based activated carbon and ion exchange resin to reduce chlorine, zinc, copper, cadmium, and mercury.
 While pitcher filters don't catch as much as high-tech systems, they make sense for renters who are tight on space and have good tap water to start.